become a part of our family

 You can choose to make your payment in full at the start of the season for your program and membership fees or you can choose to make it across three equal installments as follows;

-- By November 7th, 2016 submitted with your signed liability and code of conduct waivers.
+- At time of registration (opens September 1) full membership fee plus 15% program fee submitted with your signed liability and code of conduct waivers.

 Payments can be made either by credit card or check during the registration process which will include instructions for both forms.
 If you choose to make installments, please plan on making paying the full third due by the date of each installment.